alexandre-daubois/phikl/README.md

 ## Caching

 You can (**and should**) cache the PKL modules to improve performance.
 This is especially useful when evaluating the same PKL file multiple times.

+**⚠️ Using Phikl with the cache avoids the PKL CLI tool to be executed to evaluate modules and should be done when deploying your application for better performances.**

+### Warmup the Cache

-You can use the `warmup` command to dump the PKL modules to a cache file.
+You can use the `warmup` command to dump the PKL modules to a cache file by default.
 Phikl will then use the cache file automatically when evaluating a PKL file.
 If the PKL file is not found in the cache, Phikl will evaluate the PKL file on the go.

-**⚠️ Using Phikl with the cache avoids the PKL CLI tool to be executed to evaluate modules and should be done when deploying your application for better performances.**

 Phikl will go through all `.pkl` files of your project and dump them to the cache file.